HillaryWilson/AMAZON-REVIEW-ANALYSIS/README.md

 ### 1. Average Discount Percentage by Category
 - Calculated using pivot table: Category in rows, average of Discount % in values.
-- 📌 **Finding**: Electronics and Fashion categories had the highest average discounts (40–55%).
+-  **Findings**: Home Improvement and Computers & Accessories had the highest average discounts (57.5% and 54% respectively).

 ### 2. Number of Products per Category
-- 📊 Created a pivot table counting product names per category.
+- Created a pivot table with Count of Product names in values and Category in rows.
 - **Top 3** categories by product count:
-  - Electronics: 420
+  - Electronics: 526
-  - Fashion: 310
+  - Computer&Accessories: 453
-  - Home & Kitchen: 245
+  - Home & Kitchen: 448

 ### 3. Total Reviews per Category
-- Used SUM of `Rating_Count`.
+- Used SUM of `Rating_Count` in value and Category_class_1 in row.
-- 💡 **Insight**: Electronics had both the highest product count and the most reviews.
+-  **Insight**: Electronics had both the highest product count and the most reviews.

 ### 4. Products with Highest Average Ratings
-- Sorted products by `Rating` in descending order.
+- Sorted products id by `Rating` in rows and value respectively, in descending order.
 - ⭐ **Top Rated Products**:
+  - B09ZHCJDP1: 5.0 stars
-  - Product A: 4.9 stars
+  - B0BQRJ3C47: 5.0 stars
-  - Product B: 4.8 stars
+  - B0BP7XLX48: 5.0 stars

 ### 5. Avg Actual vs Discounted Price by Category
 - Pivot table showing both `Actual Price` and `Discounted Price` as Averages.